NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Lion's Might.md

 **Prerequisites** Bright Lion Dedication
 * * *
 You've trained with the weapons of the Bright Lions.
-You gain access to [[Lion Scythe|Lion Scythes]] and [[Sun Sling|Sun Slings]].
+You gain access to [[Equipment/Lion Scythe|Lion Scythes]] and [[Equipment/Sun Sling|Sun Slings]].
 Whenever you gain a class feature that grants you expert or greater proficiency in certain weapons, you also gain that proficiency rank with lion scythes and sun slings.

 *Source: Pathfinder #172: Secrets of the Temple-City* *OGL*